• Genius Neil Sedaka Should Call on the Eighteenth Century

 In 1748, at the age of seven, James Boswell was introduced to a character that would become one of his first role models: The Spectator, author of highly popular essays about people and society in London in the early years of the Eighteenth century.
 So when Boswell managed to wangle…

-• Finally, My First Edition of Boswell’s London Journal
+• Finally, I Bought a First Edition of Boswell’s London Journal

-Finally, My First Edition of Boswell’s London Journal
+Finally, I Bought a First Edition of Boswell’s London Journal

 If one is going to celebrate the 75th birthday of Boswell’s London Journal, then one should jolly well do so with a first edition.
 That was my thinking a few months ago, but I’ve already got a few copies and shelf space is running low…so another volume?
 Yes, shuttup!
 Of…